 "I will not be defeated by a bad man and an American stick insect." - Renee Zellweger as Bridget Jones, Bridget Jones' Diary

 I like to mutter this line when I'm overwrought about some petty issue thanks to whatever insignificant weenie is causing me trouble on any given day.
 And - I'm not sure you've noticed - the world seems jam-packed with insignificant weenies these days.
 Amiright?
+And since the portentous (yes, that's a real word) swaths of Valentine's Day paraphenalia that currently fill the stores can lead us to possibly settle for bad men or bed bugs, I thought it was the perfect quote as we slide into February.

 I spent the last month dealing with a situation I'm literally not allowed to describe here, but let's just say the insignificant weenie thing came into play more seriously than ever before, m'kay?
 Someone else's desperate cry for attention - motivated, it turns out, by an unsatisfactory home life and having NOTHING TO DO WITH ME AT ALL - turned my whole world upside down.
 And then, just as fast as said shitstorm arrived in my life, it was over as if it never happened.